Spark Summer Learning Frequently Asked Questions

 Where will my child go on field trips?

 At Spark, we pride ourselves on providing students with fantastic learning opportunities… one of these is our weekly field trip.
 Each week (typically on Wednesdays), we head out to museums, nature centers, universities, and state parks to learn more about our weekly theme.
-In the past, Spark has gone to Platte River State Park, UNL’s Food Science Innovation Lab, The Kiewit Luminarium in Omaha, Schramm Education Center, The Career Academy at Southeast Community College, and Wesleyan University School of Music.
+In the past, Spark has gone to Platte River State Park, Arbor Day Tree Adventure in Nebraska City, The Kiewit Luminarium in Omaha, Schramm Education Center, Morrill Hall, and Adventure Golf.

 Following our morning field trip, we’ll head to the pool.* We ask that students come to Spark in the morning with their swimsuits under their clothes.
 This saves significant time and gives students more fun at the pool.
 Be sure to bring sunscreen and a towel, too!